xc-jp/solid/solid-cuda/README.md

-# Solid CUDA
+# `solid-cuda`

-This package provides a Haskell interface to tensor memory communication with CUDA.
+This package is a Haskell interface for memory communication with CUDA.

+Features:

+- A bracket style is adopted so that unused memories are released safely and precisely, even in the case of exceptions.
+- A monad transformer `CudaT` is provided for easy composition.

+Three types of values are supported: `Storable` values from [`base`](https://hackage.haskell.org/package/base-4.17.0.0/docs/Foreign-Storable.html), `Data.Vector.Storable` from [the `vector` package](https://hackage.haskell.org/package/vector-0.13.0.0/docs/Data-Vector-Storable.html), and `solid` arrays.

+When used with `solid` arrays, the dimension is carried along with the pointer.

 ## High-level functions

-The intended way of performing memory communication is to use the high level bracket functions, grouped by different value types.
+It's recommended to use high level bracket functions.

 Similar to `Foreign.Marshal`, for each value type, three functions are provided.
 - `allocaCuda :: Size -> CudaT CudaDevPtr` allocates a chunk of memory of the given size on CUDA.